antik10ud/xray509/README.md

 * [XRAY-Cert](doc/xray-cert.md)  View and query certificates
 * [XRAY-OCSP](doc/xray-ocsp.md) Check the online status of a certificate
 * [XRAY-OSQ](doc/xray-osq.md) Dump RFC 6960 OCSP Request
-* [XRAY-CRL](doc/xray-crl.md) View certificates revocation lists
+* [XRAY-CRL](doc/xray-crl.md) View certificate revocation lists
 * [XRAY-TS](doc/xray-ts.md) Generation of time stamps
 * [XRAY-TSR](doc/xray-tsr.md) Dump RFC 3161 Timestamp Response
 * [XRAY-TSQ](doc/xray-tsq.md) Dump RFC 3161 Timestamp Query
 * [XRAY-TS-Check](doc/xray-ts-chk.md) Time stamp verification

-This is a small demonstration of the xray-cert command:
+## How To

+[How To](doc/how-to.md) do weird things with xray

 ## Example

+This is a small demonstration of the xray-cert command so you can taste the tool:

 ![Example](./doc/term.svg)